CatherineH/CatherineH.github.io/_posts/2020-06-08-polyominos.md

 Here's somethings I tried to cut down on the execution time:

-- **parallelization**: The problem does not lend itself well to parallelization, especially in Python.
-Because of the GIL, multiple processes are much faster than multiple threads.
-The cost to pass memory between processes is much higher than between threads, so the parallelization should minimize the need to transfer information between executions.
-It's difficult to use a divide-and-conquer approach based on the first piece orientation tried, because this doesn't divide the search space evenly.
-I could use an evaluation queue where potential solutions, but this would also require passing a lot of information between executions.
+- **parallelization**: This problem does not have an obvious way to divide the search space evenly, so does not parallelize easily.
+I could use an evaluation queue for potential solutions, but the time cost of passing information between processes eclipses the time to evaluate each placement.

 - **CSPs**: I tried formulating the problem as a constraint satisfaction problem, to take advantage of numerical optimization techniques that have been developed since the 80s, but this ran for days without finding a solution.
 I suspect I haven't set up all the necessary constraints.